 How else can you prevent eye disease?

-- If you or any family members have diabetes, have regular eye exams to look for changes in blood vessels or retina that indicate diabetic retinopathy.
+- Have regular eye exams to look for changes in blood vessels or retina that indicate diabetic retinopathy.

-- Regardless of family history, it is important to have your eyes tested routinely.
+- Have your eyes tested routinely.
 In this way, you can prevent yourself from having more future problems.